GazeboHub/lupine-ide/README.md

 * The protocol should be designed in such a way as that it can easily be adapated for presentation of _directory-model resources_, such as ASDF sysetm definitions and conventional filesystem directories

+* CLIM defines a generic graphing protocol, including the procedure, `format-graph-from-roots`

+    * McCLIM defines a function, `class-grapher` in file `mcclim:Apps;Listener;dev-commands`, which uses that function.
+That code is a part of the _McCLIM Lisp Listener_, and is defined in the ASDF system, `clim-listener` - run with `(clim-listener:run-listener)`.
+Note however that the interaction/input model for the class structure display commands may be difficult to figure out - that regardless of the name entered, even with STANDARD-CLASS, the input is apparently not complete, and the class super/subclass structure is never displayed.
+When the name is quoted initially, within the input field, the following is output in the Lisp's initial REPL.x

+	accepting-values accept condition: Input 'STANDARD-CLASS is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD-CLAS is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD-CLA is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD-CL is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD-C is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD- is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDARD is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDAR is not of required type CLASS-NAME accepting-values accept condition: Input 'STANDA is not of required type CLASS-NAME accepting-values accept condition: Input 'STAND is not of required type CLASS-NAME accepting-values accept condition: Input 'STAN is not of required type CLASS-NAME accepting-values accept condition: Input 'STA is not of required type CLASS-NAME accepting-values accept condition: Input 'ST is not of required type CLASS-NAME accepting-values accept condition: Input 'S is not of required type CLASS-NAME accepting-values accept condition: Error parsing "'" for presentation type CLASS-NAME accepting-values accept condition: Error parsing "" for presentation type CLASS-NAME